M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Preliminaries and Related Work

 \parhead{General Definitions.} We now briefly introduce the setting and notation; we refer the reader to standard texts~\cite{2014-martens, ly2017tutorial, amari2016information} for a complete introduction.
 We start from the standard setting in which we are given a dataset $\mathcal{D} = (\vec{x}_i, \vec{y}_i)_{i = 1}^N$, and wish to identify a $d$-dimensional model $\vw \in \R^d$ to minimize an empirical loss $L: \mathbb{R}^d \rightarrow \mathbb{R}$, defined as $L(\vec{\theta})=\frac{1}{N} \sum_{i=1}^{N} \ell\big(\vec{y}_i, f\left(\vec{x}_i; \vec{\theta}\right)\big)$.
 For a twice-differentiable loss $L$, the Hessian is the matrix of second-order derivatives of $L$ w.r.t. $\vw$, i.e. $\hess=\nabla^2_\vw L$.
 In the \emph{probabilistic} view, each input example $\vec{x}$ has some probability of being assigned a given label $\vec{y}$.
 Given input examples $\vx$ drawn from a distribution $Q_{\vx}$ and corresponding outputs drawn from a conditional distribution $Q_{\vy| \vx}$, the goal is to minimize the distance between the target joint distribution $Q_{\vx, \vy}= Q_{\vx} \,Q_{\vy| \vx}$, and a learned joint distribution $P_{\vx, \vy}(\vw)$, where $\vw$ is the model.

-\parhead{The Fisher Matrix.} Assuming the probabilistic view, it can be shown that the Fisher information matrix $\fisher$ of the model's joint distribution satisfies $\fisher=\mathrm{E}_{P_{\vx, \vy}}\left[- \nabla^2_\vw \log p_\vw(\vx, \vy)\right]\,$.
+\parhead{The Fisher Matrix.} Assuming the probabilistic view, it can be shown that the Fisher information matrix $\fisher$ of the model's joint distribution satisfies $\fisher=\mathrm{E}_{P_{\vx, \vy}}\left[- \nabla^2_\vw \log p_{\vx, \vy}(\vw)\right]\,$ where $p_{\vx, \vy}(\vw)$ is the density function.
 If the model's output conditional distribution matches the conditional distribution of the data, then the Fisher and Hessian matrices are in fact equivalent~\cite{ly2017tutorial}.
-Roughly, this can be interpreted as saying that, if the model has high accuracy, one can approximate the Hessian of $\vw$ with the Fisher matrix.
-Further, it is sometimes useful to consider an approximation to the Fisher, where the distribution $P_{\vx, \vy}$ is replaced with the empirical training distribution $\widehat{Q}_{\vx, \vy}$, leading to the \emph{empirical Fisher matrix} $\widehat{\fisher}$: {
+Roughly, this means that, if the model has high accuracy, we can approximate the Hessian of $L$ at $\vw$ with the Fisher matrix.

+It is sometimes useful to consider an approximation to the Fisher, where the distribution $P_{\vx, \vy}$ is replaced with the empirical training distribution $\widehat{Q}_{\vx, \vy}$, leading to the \emph{empirical Fisher matrix}: {